How do I talk to my children’s other parent

 2. Will the communication be respectful and worthwhile?

 3. Would you feel ok being asked questions about this if the situation were reversed?

 If you answer ‘no’ to any of these 3 Question’s, just follow the Frozen song and ‘let it go’ ….

-If it will just create conflict, not change anything and you would think it petty or unimportant if they discussed it with you, walk away.
+If it just create conflict, not change anything and you would think it petty or unimportant if they discussed it with you, walk away.

 The easiest way to ‘reset’ is just to take a couple of deep breaths and exhale slowly.
 Your body gets a hit of oxygen and your mind will start to clear.
-The anxiety and anger will begin to dissipate.
+The anxiety and anger begin to dissipate.
 You don’t need to talk to your children’s other parent about everything or even all the things that upset you.